IanBrettell/PhD-thesis/docs/04-MIKK_F2.md

-The purpose of the study described in this chapter was to run the behavioural analysis described in Chapter \@ref(Pilot-chap) over the MIKK panel described in Chapter \@ref(MIKK-genomes-chap), identify the lines that diverged in both their behaviour, and the level of transmission of their behaviour onto their *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* reference tank partner, and then use them as the parental strains in an F2 cross to attempt to identify the genetic variants associated with those differences.
+The purpose of the study described in this chapter was to run the behavioural analysis described in Chapter \@ref(Pilot-chap) over the MIKK panel described in Chapter \@ref(MIKK-genomes-chap), identify the lines that diverged in both (a) their own behaviour; and (b) the level of transmission of their behaviour onto their *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* reference tank partner, and then use them as the parental strains in an F2 cross to attempt to identify the genetic variants associated with those differences.

 ## The F2 cross experimental setup {#MIKK-F2-cross}